- Vivobarefoot grip comparison – FG vs SG vs ESC vs AT vs Lite vs etc. – Tread showdown - December 12, 2024

 Rather, they don’t do so great in the wet or extreme hot – they let water in but don’t breathe as much as I’d like for those 35°C+ days.
 Overall though, the Primus Trail 2 FG are the winner.
 Check out the full Vivobarefoot Primus Trail review for more thoughts on em.

-Best for hot weather – Vivobarefoot Primus Trail Knit
+Best looking Vivobarefoot Shoe – Vivobarefoot Primus Trail Knit

-However, I wouldn’t dare take these on the same mountains, scrambles, or terrain I take my regular Primus Trails.
-Significantly weaker and subject to abrasion, you’ll sacrifice longevity in the name of comfort.
+However, I wouldn’t take these on the same mountains, scrambles, or terrain I take my regular Primus Trails.
+They’re actually a bit stronger in construction but less breathable.
+My feet overheat quicker in these than the regular Primus Trail FG.

 With that in mind, the heel loop, better fit around the ankle, and sock-like upper really makes this the top dog for comfort and will often prevent small rocks from coming in through the side – at least better than my original Primus Trails did but not like the Magna Trails do.